SanHanona/p7-yolo-world/README.md

 xhost +local:docker
 ```

-You can run the Docker containers with docker compose
+You can run the Docker containers with docker compose - This will execute entrypoints for all containers which starts the system

-Run both containers in detached mode as dev container (running in the background)
+Run both containers in detached mode as dev container (running in the background - to not run in background run without '-d')
 ```bash
 docker compose -f docker-compose-dev up -d
 ```